 Local internet cafes may sound like a good idea, but if you really think about it, the place comes with a lot of distractions that may keep you from being productive.
 You’ve got multiple conversations happening all around, loud music playing in the background, and the overpowering voice of the counter guys calling out orders.

 Though some have the unique ability to work through these distractions, it simply won’t work when you’re trying to beat a deadline.
 This will also be difficult for content creators or writers who rely on their creative juices for ideas.

 Another problem with internet cafes is that some owners aren’t too excited to see people spending the entire day there while only ordering fries and a coffee.

 To continue to stay productive while traveling, look for a place that’s not too crowded.
 Find one that has a decent internet connection as well as friendly and welcoming owners who won’t mind you working there.

 If finding a work-friendly place is proving to be difficult, a coworking space may just be what you’re looking for.
 Coworking spaces have been on the rise in recent years with the gig economy gaining momentum.

-The best thing about coworking spaces is that they’re custom made for freelancers and remote workers.
+The best thing about coworking spaces is that they’re custom made for freelancers and remote contractors.
 They’ve got good internet speeds, free water and coffee (at least some of them), and you get to work alongside like-minded individuals.

 Working in a coworking space is also a great way to get to know the locals as well as other location-independent individuals.
 It’s a good way to expand your network and stave off the loneliness that can come along with working remotely.